Berber Revolt: Aftermath

 It is common to denote 742 or 743 as the "end" of the Great Berber Revolt, after the failure of the Berber armies to seize Kairouan or Córdoba.
-But the Berber hold on Morocco, as well as the western and central parts of the Maghrib al-Awsat (Central Maghreb, modern-day Algeria) would continue, leading to the establishment of the Barghwata state in Tamesna by 744, Emirate of Tlemcen by 742 and the Midrarid emirate in Sijilmassa by 758, while Arab hold would last over Al-Andalus and Ifriqiya, including the eastern part of modern-day Algeria.
+But the Berber hold on Morocco, as well as the western and central parts of the Maghrib al-Awsat (central Maghreb, modern-day Algeria) would continue, leading to the establishment of the Barghawata state in Tamesna by 744, Emirate of Tlemcen by 742 and the Midrarid emirate in Sijilmasa by 758, while Arab hold would last over Al-Andalus and Ifriqiya.

 Later, non-Berber dynasties came to power with Berber support, such as the Rustamids, a dynasty of Persian descent who by 761 established an Imamate over the area of Tahert, in modern-day Algeria, and the Sharifian Idrisids in Morocco, by 789 considered as the founder dynasty of the modern Moroccan state.

-By this era, though not organized as states, many areas were ruled by Kharijite rebels such as Djerba, Wargla, Setif, Tozeur, Gafsa and the Djebel Nafusa.
+By this era, although not organized as states, many areas were ruled by Kharijite rebels such as Djerba, Wargla, Sétif, Tozeur, Gafsa and the Djebel Nafusa.